In the Farmington area, companies hold 492 idle drilling permits on U.S. Bureau of Land Management lands, an agency official said.

 In the Farmington area, low natural gas prices are causing producers to hold off on developing leases, said Dave Mankiewicz, minerals manager at the BLM Farmington field office.

 "Currently, the gas market is pretty bad," he said.
 "Natural gas prices, they're really driving it, so it is economics."

 Companies pay $6,500 for each drilling permit, so it is in their interest to drill whenever it can be done economically, Mankiewicz said.
 BLM permits expire after four years.

 The nearly 500 unused drilling permits locally are "on the high side," Mankiewicz said.
 "I think people are waiting for the gas prices to improve."

 The Wilderness Society said oil and gas companies don't need more help from the federal government.

 "We have high levels of production and drilling, while oil and gas companies are holding on to even more leases and permits than they can use," Nada Culver, director of The Wilderness Society's BLM Action Center, said in a prepared statement.
-"Yet this industry continues to push for more of our public lands, more permits and shortcuts or full-on exemptions from environmental laws, as do some in Congress."

 Steve Henke, president of the New Mexico Oil and Gas Association, said it's business as usual for companies to hold permits on lands and not immediately drill them.
 Prices for gas and production gas can cause drillers to reconsider, he said.